ATpoint/NGS_Pipelines/README.md

 zstd=1.4.5" > software_versions.txt

 #/ Install into the created environment:
-conda install --name Pipelines --file software_versions
+conda install --name Pipelines --file software_versions.txt

 #/ Activate the environment, this should be included into the SLURM submission scripts:
 eval "$(conda shell.bash hook)"